About

 interpretation is revealed in the case of the dualist

-interpretation of light.
-It is believed that light is
+wave-particle interpretation of light.
+It is believed

-light is a
+dualistic interpretation of light is a consequence of the

-light as a wave, he finds a wave.
-Things are created by
+the observer looks at light as a wave, he finds a wave.

-knowledge.
-We believe that this does not make sense.
+believe that this does not make sense.

 This